charliemurry/grad-IO/README.md

 Dunne, Timothy, Mark J. Roberts, and Larry Samuelson.
 "Patterns of firm entry and exit in US manufacturing industries." _The RAND journal of Economics_ (1988): 495-515.

+Susanto Basu and John G. Fernald, "Returns to Scale in U.S. Production: Estimates and Implications," Journal of Political Economy 105, no. 2 (April 1997): 249-283.

 GRILICHES, Z., AND J. MAIRESSE (1998): “Production Functions: The Search for Identification,” in Econometrics and Economic Theory in the Twentieth Century: The Ragnar Frisch Centennial Symposium, ed. by S. Strøm.
 Cambridge, U.K.: Cambridge University Press. [pp 2413-2421]